JeremyTigera/AKS-CalicoEntreprise-Base/README.md

 >_You can create the AKS Cluster with Calico Open Source CNI._

 ## Verifying the Cluster health
-Start the cluster if not already started and use the Shell button to access it.
+Start the cluster if not already started and use the Shell button to access it.<br/>
-You can also click on the _Connect_ button in order to get access to your cluster.
+You can also click on the _Connect_ button in order to get access to your cluster.<br/>
-You will be required to enter your subscription and credentials.
+You will be required to enter your subscription and credentials.<br/>